 Lake Victoria, Tanzania

 Over the border from Kenya.
-Our first stop in Tanzania s Musomo on Lake Victoria.
+Our first stop in Tanzania is Musomo on Lake Victoria, Africa's largest lake.
+The town has a great market.
 The lake is immense, brimming with graceful white sailed dhows.
-We are at Tembo Beach and have been allocated rooms in a small hotel, as storms regularly take out the tents here.
+We are at Tembo Beach, with proper sand, and have been allocated rooms in a small hotel, as storms regularly take out the tents here.
 Nonetheless, three hardy souls have pitched theirs.
 Paint is peeling off the floor and there's only cold water, but I'm in paradise.
 Nile perch for tea and a stunning sunrise.

-Into the Serengeti.
-A frustrated lion is batting away vultures surrounding his kill,as we arrive.
-He's not very keen on us either.
-Hot air ballooning down The Great Rift Valley is an absolute doddle after the white water rafting in Uganda, very gentle, serene, absolutely fantastic.
-The gazelles below, leaping along with us and the hippos heads bobbing in the blue pools.
-I would have done it again the next day if I could.
-It's a shame Robert Redford wasn’t at the controls though.
-The Serengeti is vast, and as rewarding as the Mara. a bone-rattling, dust-filled drive to Ngorongoro, where we take jeeps into the crater.
-It's a little quiet after all the animals we have seen already.
-There is dik-dik, zebra, wildebeest (the wildebeest migration is in full flow) and hosts of flamingos.
+We take jeeps down the steep slopes into the crater.
+It's a little quiet, after all the animals we have seen already, on their way north.
+There is dik-dik, zebra, some left behind wildebeest and hosts of flamingos.
 A lion and lioness perform a scene from the Lion King on a rock platform for us.
 It’s also freezing at night - we are high up here on the plateau in our bush camp.
 I sleep in all my clothes and borrow a hot water bottle.
 Buffalo, zebra and elephant surround the tent.
 What am I complaining about?

 Killimanjaro From the Side